Want a Positive Work Culture? 12 Questions for Your Next Interview

 What’s the cure for the Great Resignation?

-According to research reported by CEO Magazine, these factors can help attract and retain top talent.
+According to research reported by CEO Magazine, these factors can help attract and retain top talent, while cultivating and nourishing a compassionate and positive work culture.

 - Compassionate leadership